Home

 Tram

-During the weekends, there will be trams that run up the hill from the foothill for a fee of RM2.00 per adult and RM1.00 per child.
-These trams are well decorated and colourful, so remember to take a photo or two as a momento.
-Private cars are allowed up the hill during the weekdays.
+Private cars are not allowed to go up the hill.
 There is a big parking bay available for your use at the foothill.
-If you are fit and do not mind walking, a walk up the hill will take you approximately 15-20 minutes.
+If you are fit and do not mind walking, a walk up the hill will take you approximately 20-30 minutes.
+Walking up the hill is free of charge.

 Light House